Last Updated March 26, 2020

 THE PROS OF MALTA’S CITIZENSHIP

-Although the program is certainly on the more expensive side compared to other CBI programs, Malta citizenship by investment comes with a number of excellent benefits that you should consider.
+Although the program is certainly on the more expensive side compared to other CBI programs, Malta CBI comes with a number of excellent benefits that you should consider.

 The Schengen zone as your playground.
 As a Maltese citizen, you will be able to legally live, work, and travel in all of the European Union, without any border control.
 This is great if you want to do business or invest in Europe, or if you want your children to be able to access European universities, among many other perks.